-Finished my high school at a special institute for exceptional talents (NODET), completed my undergraduate period in Electrical Engineering at Sharif University of Technology, the best engineering university in Iran, and acquired my master’s degree from New York University at Polytechnic School of Engineering which is one of the oldest engineering schools in the United States, I am now a PhD student of Computer Science at University of California at Riverside and specialize in the field of GPU architecture and simulation.
+Having finished my high school at a special institute for exceptional talents (NODET), completed my undergraduate period in Electrical Engineering at Sharif University of Technology, the best engineering university in Iran, and acquired my master’s degree from New York University at Polytechnic School of Engineering, one of the oldest engineering schools in the United States, I am now a Computer Science PhD candidate at University of California, Riverside, and specialize in the field of GPU architecture and simulation.
 I have come a long road, but a longer path still lies ahead and so much more work needs to be done!